 Adding test to adapters (tree items named as class methods or global functions) is possible in three ways.
 First one is to simply double-click on adapter (this option is available only when adapter does not contain any tests yet).
-Second one is to use context menu on adapter by pressing right mouse button on it (Figure 23).
+Second one is to use context menu on adapter by pressing right mouse button on it (Figure 21).

-Figure 23.
+Figure 21.
 Adding tests via context menu.

-And the last, third option is to use the second button from the right side of a Toolbar "Add a new test to the method":
+And the last, third option is to use the second button from the right side of a Toolbar: